jwrpalmer99/indy-walls/README.md

 ## Attribution

-The cubic Bezier wall tool is informed by DragonFlagon Curvy Walls from the DragonFlagon FoundryVTT Modules project:
+This module borrows heavily from the ideas in DragonFlagon Curvy Walls from the DragonFlagon FoundryVTT Modules project:

 https://github.com/flamewave000/dragonflagon-fvtt